Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

 \begin{proof} By results of \cite{GuzKli} discussed above, there exists a unique $z$-superstable configuration in each equivalence class determined by $\Lap^*$.
 Hence the number of such $z$-superstable configurations is given by

 From Proposition~\ref{prop:dualgroup}, we have

 and since $|\kappa(G)| = |\tau(G)|$ the result follows. \end{proof}

-Recall for classical chip-firing on a graph $G$, the number of superstable configurations of degree $d$ is given by the number of spanning trees of $G$ with $d$ externally passive edges.
-It is not clear if our $z$-superstable configurations have some other combinatorial interpretation in terms of some statistic on the set of spanning trees.
-See the last section for further discussion.
+Recall that for classical chip-firing on a graph $G$, the number of superstable configurations of degree $d$ is given by the number of spanning trees of $G$ with $d$ externally passive edges.
+Here the \defi{degree} of a configuration ${\bf c} = (c_1, \dots, c_n)$ is simply the sum $\sum_{i=1}^n c_i$ of its entries .
+It is not clear if our $z$-superstable flow configurations have any combinatorial interpretation in terms of some statistic on the set of spanning trees.
+See Section \ref{sec:final} for further discussion.

-\begin{example} For the graph $K_5$ we use the dual Laplacian $\Lap^*$ from Example~\ref{ex:K5} which produces $125$ $z$-superstable circuit configurations, corresponding to the $5^{5-2} = 125$ spanning trees of $K_5$.
+\begin{example} For the graph $K_5$ we use the dual Laplacian $\Lap^*$ from Example~\ref{ex:K5} which produces $125$ $z$-superstable flow configurations, corresponding to the $5^{5-2} = 125$ spanning trees of $K_5$.
 This collection of multisets is clearly closed under taking subsets, so it suffices to describe the maximal elements.
 Here they are given by

-The degree sequence is given by ${\bf c} = (1,6,19,38,39,19,3)$, where the number of $z$-superstable configurations of degree $d-1$ is given by the entry $c_d$. \end{example}
+The degree sequence is given by $d = (1,6,19,38,39,19,3)$, where the number of $z$-superstable configurations of degree $i-1$ is given by the entry $d_i$. \end{example}